tikv/website/content/deep-dive/rpc/protobuf.md

 Interface definition languages, such as protobufs, are most commonly used to store and transmit data between applications.

-They define a way to *serialize* structures as text, as well as *de-serialize* it again.
+They define a way to *serialize* structures as text, as well as *deserialize* it again.

 Here's an example of a protobuf message in *text format*: